X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Conclusion

 \section{Conclusion}

-In conclusion, by employing AIM calculation that fully accounts for the CT and many-body CVEC, we successfully reproduce the key features of XMCD and RIXS-MCD spectra for epitaxial La$_{0.7}$Sr$_{0.3}$MnO$_3$ (LSMO) films, a representative itinerant ferromagnet.
-Our analysis highlights the crucial roles of full CT treatment, particularly in the mixed valence systems, where the conventional approaches often fail.
+In conclusion, by employing AIM calculation that fully accounts for the CT and many-body CVEC as well as the JT distortion, we successfully reproduce the key features of XMCD and RIXS-MCD spectra for epitaxial LSMO films, a representative itinerant ferromagnet.
+Our analysis highlights the crucial roles of full CT treatment, particularly in the mixed valence systems, where the CT approaches based on restricted $d^{n+1}L^1$ CT configurations often fail.
+We also reveal that the JT effect of Mn$^{3+}$ ions is crucial to reproduce the XMCD spectra of metallic LSMO systems.
 Furthermore, we demonstrate that the CVEC effect significantly modulates the multiplet structures of the final states of XMCD and intermediate states of RIXS-MCD, leading to complex dipole selection behaviors dependent on incident X-ray photon energy.
-This CVEC-induced complexity greatly reduces the practicality of the XMCD sum-rule, particularly in light 3$d$ systems, and emphasizes the strong photon energy dependency of the RIXS-MCD map.
+Note that as we have demonstrated here, CVEC-induced complexity greatly reduces the practicality of the XMCD sum-rule, particularly in light 3$d$ systems, and emphasizes the strong photon energy dependency of the RIXS-MCD map.

 In our approach, starting from the atomic model, we develop many-body calculations that include the CVEC effect.
 To incorporate the metallic feature of valence electrons, we employ full CT based on ligand field theory, offering a significant improvement over conventional treatments of mixed-valence systems.
 Our study represents an important step toward extracting accurate empirical physical parameters from spectral data, such as those from RIXS and XMCD.
-Moving forward, parameterizing AIM using density functional theory (DFT) and dynamical mean-field theory (DMFT) methods offers a promising route for further refining our model and achieving even more precise agreement with experimental spectra~\cite{Haverkort2016,Hariki2018,Wang2019,Hariki2020,Haverkort2012}.
+Moving forward, parameterizing AIM using density functional theory and dynamical mean-field theory methods offers a promising route for further refining our model and achieving even more precise agreement with experimental spectra~\cite{Haverkort2016,Hariki2018,Wang2019,Hariki2020,Haverkort2012}.
 Amalgamating two distinct approaches facilitates a more accurate reproduction of the experimental spectra.
 We believe our work is a significant advancement toward this goal, bridging theoretical and experimental investigations in complex correlated systems.